r-narayanan4/DevOps-recap-interview-qa/DevOps-recap-qa.md

 ### 1. Tell me about yourself

 Hello, it's nice to meet you.
-I'm Lakshmi Narayanan, and I'm excited to discuss how my skills and experience can benefit your company.
+I'm Lakshmi Narayanan,

 **Skills:**